-Well designed water efficient systems may earn one or more points by reducing the overall amount of potable water used in the schools and by reducing the amount of potable water used for sewage conveyance.
+Well designed water efficient systems may earn one or more points by reducing the overall amount of potable water used in the schools and by reducing the amount of potable water used for sewage conveyance .

-WE 1.0 - Minimum Reduction in Indoor Potable Water Use Prerequisite 5 pc pints Applicability Verification Req uired All projects.
+WE 1.0 - Minimum Reduction in II Potable Water Use ndoor Prerequisite 5 points Applicability Verification Required All projects.
 Design Review Construction Review Performance Review

-5 points WE 1.0 Provide fixtures and fittings that, in aggregate, reduce potable water use for new construction, and for major renovations to meet the performance requirements as specified in Table 9: Fixture Performance Requirements. -- -- ---------- -------- ---
+5 points WE 1.0 Provide fixtures and fittings that, in aggregate, reduce potable water use for new construction, and for major renovations to meet the performance requirements as specified in Table 9: Fixture Performance Requirements. ---------- -------- --